ztimson/Bitburner/README.md

 Running script with 1 thread(s), pid 1 and args: ["--help"].
 /scripts/rootkit.js:

-Automatically gain root on a target machine.
+Automatically gain root access to a device.
 A file can also be uploaded & executed.

-Usage:	run rootkit.js [OPTIONS] [TARGET] [SCRIPT] [ARGS]...
+Usage:	run rootkit.js [OPTIONS] [DEVICE] [SCRIPT] [ARGS]...
 	run rootkit.js --help

-	TARGET			 Target machine to root, defaults to current machine SCRIPT			 Script to copy & execute
+	DEVICE			 Device to root, defaults to current machine SCRIPT			 Script to copy & execute
 	ARGS			 Arguments for script.
 Forward the current target with: {{TARGET}}